alphagov/government-service-design-manual/service-manual/agile/quality.md

 * [load and performance testing](https://www.gov.uk/service-manual/operations/load-and-performance-testing.html)
 * [vulnerability and penetration testing](https://www.gov.uk/service-manual/operations/penetration-testing.html)

-## Team roles and QA specialists
+## Team roles and quality assurance specialists

-The quality of any digital service is the responsibility of the entire team, but the final responsibility lies with the Service Manager.
+The quality of any digital service is the responsibility of the entire team, but the final responsibility lies with the service manager.

-Make sure your Service Manager works with the rest of your team.
+Make sure your service manager works with the rest of your team.
 Otherwise you risk your team not understanding what measures they need to put in place to guarantee quality.

 Your team will need to consider quality when writing user stories, and allow time and resources to be used for: